Artrajz/vits-simple-api/README.md

 #### Other Models

 After downloading the BERT model and emotion model, place them in the `data/bert` and `data/emotional` folders respectively.
 Find the corresponding names and insert them accordingly.

-## One-Click Cloud Deployment

-This project image has been deployed on the Compshare.
-No configuration is required—ready to use out of the box.
-Register for free and enjoy 5 hours of RTX 4090 or 10 hours of RTX 3080 Ti experience.
-[Click to access](https://www.compshare.cn/images/jZtOlBLHJi5K?referral_code=JqaheomBz8wCDWeUkpDSDF&ytag=GPU_yy_gh_vits)

 # GPU accelerated